 Christian Service hours are required for students desiring to receive a degree or certificate at WJU.
-To receive a semester of Christian service credit, a student must serve in an approved ministry for a minimum thirty hours during a given semester.
+To receive a semester of Christian service credit, a student must serve in an approved ministry for a minimum thirty hours during the semester.
+See the Student Handbook for attendance and appeals policies and procedures.